brootware/staging.github.io/_posts/2022-05-19-sensitive-data-redaction-pyredactkit.md

 # Automating CICD with github actions

-As a single dev working on this project, Github Actions are a godsent.
+As a single dev working on this project, Github Actions are a awesome.
 There are a lot of pre-built tools available in [github marketplace](https://github.com/marketplace?type=actions).
 We could just define these tools in a YAML format to do code checkout, linting, testing, code scanning and building up the package.

 Currently I have implemented code scanning with sonarqube for detecting any code smells and linting python code according to flake8.
 There are a couple of todos regarding CD that I have listed out in the [Todos and enhancements](#-todos-and-enhancements) section.